Advancement

 Eagle Scout Application Verification Process

 Eagle Scout applications can be submitted in-person at our Buffalo, Elmira or Oakfield Offices during normal weekday business hours or by email at EagleVerification@gfcscouting.org.
-Turn-around time can take up to 10 business days, during Recharting (Jan-Feb), verification can take over 20 business days (please plan accordingly).
+Turn-around time can take up to 10 business days (please plan accordingly).

 Eagle Scout Application Verification Requirements